 The following section provides a comparison of the participation and associated expenditures in BAWSCA's Core and Subscription Programs each year since FY 2001-02.
-In FY 2019-20, overall expenditures decreased by 11%.
-The main reason for this decrease is due to the reduction in rebates issued as well as several programs being hindered by the COVID-19 pandemic.
-In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 385%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
+In FY 2020-21, overall expenditures increased by 15%.
+The main reason for this increase is due to the uptick in rebates issued as well as several new agencies joining the suite of water conservation subscription programs.
+In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 458%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
 BAWSCA will continue to evaluate the effectiveness of each of its conservation program offerings as part of its Regional Water Conservation Program management.

 Many of BAWSCA's subscription conservation programs laregly remained the same in terms of program participation.
-However, the launch of the Smart Controller Rebate Program as well as the Customer Meter Testing Program contributed to an increase in program activity among several member agencies.
+However, the launch of the Smart Controller Rebate Program as well as the Customer Meter Testing Program contributed to an increase in program activity by several member agencies.
 Program participation has largely returned to pre-drought levels, which is likely due to decreased customer interest and lower agency budgets for water conservation activities following a surge in activity during the 2014-2017 drought.
-BAWSCA's rebate programs, including the High-Efficiency Toilet Rebate Program, the Lawn Be Gone Program and Rain Barrel Rebate program also experienced downward trends in participation.

-These downward trends can be attributed to the COVID-19 pandemic and lower customer interest surrounding high efficiency devices when water supplies are relatively strong.
-However, the launch of BAWSCA's two new programs exemplified further agency interest to provide their residents with additional resources to achieve higher levels of conservation.
-Compared to FY 2012-13, the most recent non-drought year, conservation program activity decreased by
+BAWSCA's rebate programs, including the Lawn Be Gone Program, the Smart Irrigation Controller program and Rain Barrel Rebate program have increased compared to last year, but have also experienced overall downward trends in participation since the last drought.
+These downward trends can be attributed to lower customer interest surrounding high efficiency devices when water supplies are relatively strong.
+However, the launch of BAWSCA's two most recent programs exemplified further agency interest to provide their residents with additional resources to achieve higher levels of conservation.
+Compared to FY 2012-13, the most recent non-drought year, conservation program activity decreased by 5%.

-17%.
 This is primarily due to Cal Water ending participation in BAWSCA's subscription programs after FY 2012-13.

 Table 2-1, Table 2-2, and Table 2-3 detail the level of participation, as measured by member agency funding, for each Core and Subscription water conservation measure.
 Table 2-1 presents the annual BAWSCA Water Conservation Program budgets since FY 2001-02.
 Table 2-2 shows BAWSCA's regional Core Water Conservation Program summary since FY 2005-06.
-Table 2-3 shows select BAWSCA program expenditures from FY 2001-02 through FY 2019-20.
+Table 2-3 shows select BAWSCA program expenditures from FY 2001-02 through FY 2020-21.